How Automation Affects Other Aspects of User Acquisition Management

 3.2 The Algorithms Still Need to Be Monitored

-While user acquisition managers can now step back from certain parts of campaign management, there’s still a need for humans to supervise the machines.
+While automation affects campaign management, user acquisition managers can now step back from certain aspects.
+There is still a need for humans to supervise the machines.

 The algorithms are increasingly effective, but they still have some serious blind spots.
 For example, algorithms run on data.
 Restrict their access to data, and performance drops off precipitously.